murffious/free-the-vote/README.md

  - Travis pushes project to AWS Elastic Beanstalk (S3 bucket is used for the code)
  - EB pulls images from Docker Hub, deploys

-*Based on code from the Docker and Kubernetes Course on Udemy by Stephen Grider